BroadbandForum/usp/specification/extensions/iot/index.md

 **Applies to:** All capability sub-objects

-All capability objects contains a mandatory `Type` enumeration value.
+All capability objects contain a mandatory `Type` enumeration value.

 The `Type` value is a predefined enumeration value with the goal of giving a unified description of the capability object.
 If the `Type`  value requires further detail, the `Description` parameter may provided a further definition.

-*Note: The "Type" enumeration in the data model can also be extended with vendor specific values in the form of `X_<oui>_name` like all TR-181 parameters, using the rules defined in [TR-106][3].*
+*Note: The `Type` enumeration in the data model can also be extended with vendor-specific values like all TR-181 parameters, using the rules defined in [TR-106][3].*

 #### Unit definition

 **Applies to:** LevelControl, LevelSensor, MultilevelSensor

 To define the used unit a similar concept as for the type definition is used.
-The definition consists of the `Unit` enumeration value
+The definition consists of the `Unit` enumeration value.

 The `Unit` value is a predefined enumeration value with the goal of giving a unified representation of the used unit.

-*Note: The "Unit" enumeration in the data model can also be extended with vendor specific values in the form of `X_<oui>_name` like all TR-181 parameters, using the rules defined in [TR-106][3].*
+*Note: The `Unit` enumeration in the data model can also be extended with vendor-specific values like all TR-181 parameters, using the rules defined in [TR-106][3].*

 *Note - Imperial units are intentionally not modeled in favor of the metric system to increase the inter-working.
 If the Controller needs imperial units, it can easily convert the metric units into imperial ones by using the well-defined conversion routines.*